 You know, Joe, I thought of that exact same thing, too.

-And it was I've always thought I've thought about that too.
+And it was, I've always thought, I've thought about that too.

 What about the FISA court judges who were misled intentionally here by government officials?

-I can't even imagine what they're thinking right now.
+I mean, whoa, I can't even imagine what they're thinking right now.

-said that the DOJ under John Carlin and Loretta Lynch for more than four years had been submitting false statements to the court and had been illegally accessing in electronic information about Americans.
+said that the DOJ under John Carlin and Loretta Lynch for more than four years had been submitting false statements to the court and had been illegally accessing electronic information about Americans.

 We are way, way beyond any conjecture about what happened here.

-The truth is the Obama FBI and Justice Department authorized illegal activity by contractors.
+The truth is the Obama, FBI, and Justice Department authorized illegal activity by contractors.

-They briefed the president of the United States, Barack Obama on it.
+They briefed the President of the United States, Barack Obama, on it.

-He knew about every bit of it, and he authorized it.
+He knew about every bit of it and he authorized it.

-Exit question day for Donald Trump when she wrote that memo, it she wasn't covering her ass.
+And when Susan Rice wrote that memo on January 20th, 2017, execution day for Donald Trump, when she wrote that memo, she wasn't covering her ass.

 That was a justification memo.

-I gotta write will people be charged and found guilty.
+Will people be charged and found guilty?

 They should be charged.